GrammaTech/grammatech.github.io/ra/application-security-and-reverse-engineering.md

     slug: tbdc

 brief: |
-    Combine state-of-the-art program-analysis techniques to construct
-    an understanding of the functionality, strengths, and weaknesses of executable software and firmware (with or without hardware).
+    Use state-of-the-art program analysis techniques to build an understanding of the functionality, strengths, and weaknesses of executable software and firmware.
-    Apply that understanding to improve software security and performance, for instance, to find and fix vulnerabilities in critical systems.
+    Apply that understanding to improve security and performance.
 ---

 ## About the area